 Katie Tyrrell

-Since joining the University of Suffolk, Katie has worked alongside local, national and international organisations to investigate the impact of interventions, programmes and service delivery upon the welfare and wellbeing of people across the lifespan using both qualitative and quantitative methods.
-Katie is assisting the Pro-Vice Chancellor for Research in developing the university's next submission to the Research Excellence Framework (REF).
-She is also assisting in the institution's development of equality, diversity and inclusion practise, as well as the research and evaluation of the universities Access and Participation Plans.
-In her spare time, Katie is a student member of the SMaRteN research network, an initiative funded by UK Research and Innovation, led by King's College London, focusing on Student Mental Health in Higher Education.
+Since joining the University of Suffolk, Katie has worked alongside local, national, and international organisations to investigate the impact of interventions, programmes and service delivery upon the welfare and wellbeing of people across the lifespan using both qualitative and quantitative methods.
+Katie is working alongside the Director of Learning and Teaching and colleagues within the Directorate of Learning and Teaching to lead the research and evaluation of the institutional OfS Access and Participation Plan 2025/26-2028/29.
+Her previous work aligns with the Research Directorate, in which she was undertaking independent research and evaluation and supporting successful institutional submissions to the Research Excellence Framework (REF) and the Advance HE Athena Swan Gender Equality Charter.
 She is currently undertaking a PhD, registered at the University of East Anglia (UEA) and the University of Suffolk, investigating technology-facilitated relationships amongst Higher Education students.

 Katie has experience of teaching research methods to undergraduate level students, and has contributed towards the Social Science Research Skills and Secondary Data Analysis modules at the University of Suffolk.
 Katie has also delivered CPD sessions to health practitioner students around writing for publication, and facilitated staff training workshops around delivering focus groups and interviewing vulnerable groups.
 Katie also has experience of supervising masters level students.